 There is still a “real” Münchner Kindl that waves during the Wiesn-Einzug (the parade that marks the official opening of the Oktoberfest) and represents the city on other official occasions: since 1938, a young woman, usually from the family of an innkeeper, actor or brewer, has dressed up as the embodiment of this symbol of Munich each year.

 However, the tower has a number of other impressive features: you can take the lift up to the viewing platform, where you can soak up a marvellous view over the old town.
+From 4 February to 1 March 2019 access is not possible due to maintenance work.

 You will also get a glimpse of some exciting features during a 90-minute tour of the Neue Rathaus, which will take you through its grand rooms and to the building’s balcony, the backdrop for FC Bayern’s championship celebrations.